 This phase also helps build trust between the therapist and the client.
 In later phases, the client will be asked to rate how they feel and what they believe to be true.
 In order for EMDR to be effective, the client must feel comfortable giving completely honest answers to those questions.

 In this phase, the client identifies a negative belief that stemmed from the traumatic event, such as “I am powerless.”
 Even if the client knows intellectually that this is no longer to be true, the objective is to target the emotions holding that belief in place.

 Then the client chooses a positive belief that he would like to replace the negative belief, such as, “I am in control.”
-Using a scale of 1 to 7, the client then rates how true he feels (not thinks) the positive belief is at the moment.
+Using a scale of 1 to 7, the client then rates how true they feel (not thinks) the positive belief is at the moment.

-During this phase, the client also describes any negative emotions (fear, anger, helplessness, etc.) and physical sensations (fast heartbeat, sweaty palms, stomach tightening, etc.) that he associates with the traumatic event.
-He then rates the intensity of these emotions and sensations on a scale of 1 to 10.
+During this phase, the client also describes any negative emotions (fear, anger, helplessness, etc.) and physical sensations (fast heartbeat, sweaty palms, stomach tightening, etc.) that they associates with the traumatic event.
+They then rate the intensity of these emotions and sensations on a scale of 1 to 10.

 This sets a baseline from which the therapist and client can see the progress as the sessions progress.

 Now that the groundwork has been laid, the clinician leads the client through sets of eye movements to reprocess the emotions.
 The client is asked to watch the therapist’s fingers move in front of them, darting their eyes side to side without moving their head.
 Sometimes other bilateral stimulation is used, such as hand taps or audio tones.

 Simultaneously, the client holds in their mind an image of the past trauma, the surrounding feelings they have about it, and any physical sensations in the body that go along with the memory.